-I am a PhD candidate in Economics at the University of California, Berkeley.
-I am an applied microeconomist, and my research focuses on the effects of public policy on Latin America, with special emphasis on education.
-Prior to coming to Berkeley, I got my B.A. and M.A. in Economics at Pontificia Universidad Catolica de Chile.
+I am a PhD candidate at the University of California, Berkeley.
+I am an applied microeconomist, and my research focuses on the effects of public policy in Latin America, with special emphasis on education.
+Prior to coming to Berkeley, I received my B.A. and M.A. in Economics at Pontificia Universidad Católica de Chile.

 Email: jfuenzalida@berkeley.edu | Office 524, Evans Hall, UC Berkeley